substrait-io/substrait/site/docs/expressions/specialized_record_expressions.md

 # Specialized Record Expressions
 While most all types of operations could be reduced to functions, in some cases this would be overly simplistic.
 Instead, it is helpful to construct some other expression constructs.

 These constructs should be focused on different expression types as opposed to something that directly related to syntactic sugar.
 For example, CAST and EXTRACT or SQL operations that are presented using specialized syntax.
 However, they can easily modeled using a function paradigm with minimal complexity.

 ## Literal Expressions
 For each data type, it is possible to create a literal value for that data type.
 The representation depends on the serialization format.
+Literal expressions include both a type literal and a possibly null value.

+## Cast Expression
+To convert a value from one type to another, Substrait defines a cast expression.
+Cast expression declare an expected type and an input argument.

 ## If Expression
 An if value expression is an expression composed of one if clause, zero or more else if clauses and an else clause.
 In pseudo code, they are envisioned as:

 ```